rynczakd/automatic-speech-recognition-project/README.md

 where _K_ denotes number of FFT coefficient for single frame (FFT size) and _l_ corresponds to the total number of signal frames.
 A visual representation of STFT is called spectrogram.
 A typical format for a spectrogram is a two-dimensional heat map that shows the frequency content of a signal over time.
 The horizontal axis represents time, while the vertical axis represents frequency.
 The amplitude or power of each frequency component at a given point in time is represented by the intensity or color of each point in the image.

 **Log-magnitude spectrograms**
 In speech processing, the complex-valued spectrogram is often used to represent the frequency content of a signal over time.
-However, in many audio preprocessing applications, the phase information is not as important as the magnitude information (this does not mean that phase information has no use, as there are publications that talk about using that information as a part of data for training deep learning models).
+However, in many audio applications, the phase information is not as important as the magnitude information (this does not mean that phase information has no use, as there are publications that talk about using that information as a part of data for training deep learning models).
 In order to perform spectral magnitude estimation, we can simply take the absolute value of each element in the STFT matrix X̂:
 $$M = |\widetilde{X}|, \qquad M \in \mathbb{R}^{K \times l}$$
 where as before _K_ denotes FFT size and _l_ corresponds to the total number of signal frames.